 Thursday 4th June 1992

+Finally!
 It’s remarkable that the rise of Take That mirrors that of The Beatles.
 Both debuted on local radio/TV before even before signing a record deal, so by the time the first record makes its appearance people already know who they are.
 Also the band’s personalities become a part of the sales pitch, much to the surprise of their respective managers and charming every show host they come into contact with.
-Lennon / Williams are the attention seeking cheeky ones, while McCartney / Barlow know where the money is, and although Howard and Orange are hardly Harrison Mark Owen definitely exhibits the quiet humour that made Ringo so popular.
+Lennon/Williams are the attention seeking cheeky ones, while McCartney/Barlow know where the money is, and although Howard and Orange are hardly Harrison Mark Owen definitely exhibits the quiet humour that made Ringo so popular.